Supreme Court could block Trump's birthright citizenship order but limit nationwide injunctions

 Birthright citizenship is an odd case to use to scale back nationwide injunctions, Justice Elena Kagan said.
 "Every court has ruled against you,” she told Sauer.

-But if the government wins on today’s arguments, it could still enforce the order against people who haven’t sued, Kagan said.
+If the government wins on today’s arguments, it could still enforce the order against people who haven’t sued, Kagan said.
 “All of those individuals are going to win.
-And the ones who can’t afford to go to court, they’re the ones who are going to lose,” she said
+And the ones who can’t afford to go to court, they’re the ones who are going to lose,” she said.

+Justice Ketanji Brown Jackson described the administration's approach as “catch me if you can,” forcing everyone to file suit to get “the government to stop violating people’s rights.”

 Several conservative justices who might be open to limiting nationwide injunctions also wanted to know the practical effects of such a decision as well as how quickly the court could reach a final decision on the Trump executive order.